-The CRA is a complex piece of legislation.
+The Cyber Resilience Act (EU) is a complex piece of legislation.

 For manufacturers, software developers and device importers, distributors and resellers, understanding the purpose of this legislation is the first step on the path towards compliance.